Shannon Beador Shows Off Weight Loss As She Films Opening Credits For ‘RHOC’ Season 14

 Before filming on The Real Housewives of Orange County Season 14 began, a source told People magazine that the reality star and mother of three was working very hard to get to her goal weight after stress eating due to the drama surrounding her marriage.

 “She’s been really dedicated on her fitness and wellness — and is pounds away from getting back to where she was before she gained the weight,” the insider said.

 “She looks amazing, and is feeling amazing, too.
 It’s like emotional weight has been lifted off her as well.
 This next chapter of her life is going to be amazing for her.”

 Although Beador is rumored to be dating, she has not yet gone public with anyone since her breakup with David.

-Beador and her co-stars will return to Bravo TV this summer in The Real Housewives of Orange County Season 14 but a premiere date has not yet been.
+Beador and her co-stars will return to Bravo TV this summer in The Real Housewives of Orange County Season 14 but a premiere date has not yet been announced.